rsksmart/devportal-1.0/rif/lumino/light-client/specs/index.md

 <div align="center"><img width="100%" src="/assets/img/lumino/lumino-interaction-2.png" alt=""/></div>

   - The flow starts when a Light Client invokes the initPayment endpoint.
-This indicates to the node a new payment request by the Light Client.
-This carries a few actions made by the node:
+This indicates to the node a new payment request made by the Light Client exists.
+This sets off a few actions made by the node:
   - It creates a new Payment entity with all the general data related to the payment.
   - It starts the payment flow (see the document describing the exchange of messages between nodes in a payment flow)
-  - This flow generates a few messages to sign by the light client (remember  the node never has access to the light client private keys, so he has to ask the light client to sign the messages he needs to send to the payee)
+   - This flow generates a few messages to sign by the light client (remember: the node never has access to the light client private keys, so it has to ask the light client to sign the messages it needs to send to the payee)
-- The light client has to make a long polling to the `msg` endpoint using GET method.
+  - The light client has to make a long polling to the `msg` endpoint using `GET` method.
 Every time the node needs some interaction with the light client it creates a new message in the `MessagesPending` table.
 This endpoint retrieves all the messages in this table for the light client.
   - PENDING: we have to remove from the response the messages that were already sent to the light client.
 We have 2 options here:
     - Delete the record from the table
-    - Make a logic delete and change a flag in the record in order to not return thar record anymore.
+    - Make a logical delete and change a flag in the record in order not to return that record anymore.
   - When the light client receives a new message to process it sends the message to the Light Client Service component.
 This service must:
     - Check if the message is valid
     - Make validations over that message.
 The SDK must check if the message to process received by the node has sense based in his internal state.